lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ### 1. `IStakingModule` interface changes

-To support the new [automated keys vetting process](https://hackmd.io/@lido/rJrTnEc2a#Automated-Vetting) in the Deposit Security Module and [Boosted Exit Requests](https://hackmd.io/@lido/BJXRTxMRp#Boosted-Exit-Requests1) in the Validator Exit Bus Oracle, the `IStakingModule` interface should endure a number of changes.
+To support the new [unvetting keys process](https://hackmd.io/@lido/rJrTnEc2a#Unvetting) in the Deposit Security Module and [Boosted Exit Requests](https://hackmd.io/@lido/BJXRTxMRp#Boosted-Exit-Requests1) in the Validator Exit Bus Oracle, the `IStakingModule` interface should endure a number of changes.

 All the code in this interface assumes the Solidity v0.8.9 syntax.